kubeedge/kubeedge/docs/components/mappers/bluetooth_mapper.md

 2. Name of each action should be unique, it is using this name that the other modules like the scheduler or watcher can invoke which action to perform.

-3. Perform-immediately field of the action manager tells the action manager whether it is supposed to perform the action immediately or not, if it set to true then the action manger will perform the event once.
+3. Perform-immediately field of the action manager tells the action manager whether it is supposed to perform the action immediately or not, if it set to true then the action manager will perform the event once.

 4. Each action is associated with a device-property-name, which is the property-name defined in the device CRD, which in turn contains the implementation details required by the action.